Persecution of Baháʼís: Legal context

 The Iranian constitution that was drafted during the Iranian Constitutional Revolution in 1906 set the groundwork for the institutionalized persecution of Baháʼís.
 While the constitution was modelled on Belgium's 1831 constitution, the provisions guaranteeing freedom of worship were omitted.
 Subsequent legislation provided some recognition to Zoroastrians, Jews and Christians as equal citizens under state law, but it did not guarantee freedom of religion and "gave unprecedented institutional powers to the clerical establishment."

 The Islamic Republic of Iran, that was established after the Iranian revolution, recognizes four religions, whose status is formally protected: Zoroastrianism, Judaism, Christianity, and Islam.
 Members of the first three minority religions receive special treatment under Iranian law.
 For example, their members are allowed to drink alcohol, and representatives of several minority communities are guaranteed seats in parliament.

 However, religious freedom in Iran is far from absolute.
 Conversion away from Islam (apostasy) is forbidden, with both converts and missionaries risking prison.
 Those seeking to start a new religious group (whether Muslim or not) face severe restrictions.

 The Baháʼí Faith faces an additional, technical hurdle.
 Iranian law recognizes all those who accept the existence of God and the prophethood of Muhammad as Muslims.
-Baháʼís accept both of these precepts; however, Baháʼís recognize the Báb and Baháʼu'lláh as additional messengers that have appeared after Muhammad.
+Baháʼís accept both of these precepts; however, Baháʼís recognize the Báb and Baháʼu'lláh as additional messengers that have appeared after Muhammad, thus denying finality of prophethood of Muhammad.
 Muslims, on the other hand, assert the finality of Muhammad's revelation.
 Iranian law therefore treats Baháʼís as "heretics" rather than members of an independent religion, as they describe themselves.

 Other unrecognized Iranian religious minorities include the Ahl-e Haqq, the Mandaeans and Azalis.
 According to the government of Iran, Non-Muslims comprise less than 1% of Iran's population.
 (See Religion in Iran.)